Peloton Interactive: Tread and Tread+ treadmills

 The Tread+ (originally named the Tread) was unveiled in January 2018 by the company at the annual Consumer Electronics Show in Las Vegas.
 Classes are streamed via a 32″ touchscreen and sound bar mounted at the front of the machine.
 The treadmill features a slatted rubber running surface, a feature that is often compared to Woodway's professional treadmills.

 In September 2020, Peloton released a lower-end treadmill called the Tread.
 The company renamed the original treadmill the Tread+.
 In late 2021, Peloton added safety key and 'Tread Lock' features to the Tread to increase safety and prevent unauthorized access.

 Peloton Row indoor rower

-In May 2022, Peloton teased and confirmed the forthcoming release of a indoor rowing machine at its 2022 Homecoming virtual event.
+In May 2022, Peloton teased and confirmed the forthcoming release of an indoor rowing machine at its 2022 Homecoming virtual event.
 In September 2022, the company announced the launch of Peloton Row, accepting pre-orders of its rowing machines for December deliveries.
 The Peloton Row cost $3,195.